carpentries-incubator/lesson-R-packaging/_episodes/05-testing.md

 ## A real test

 So, we just used tests to convince ourselves that `R` can multiply and add numbers.
-But this is not our original goal.
+But this was not our original goal.
-What we would want to do is to write an automated test that checks that our function `make_groups` works as expected.
+What we would like to do is to write an automated test that checks that our function `make_groups` works as expected.
 In order to do this, it will be useful to create a new testing file:

 ~~~r